 During his PhD studentship, Dr Baksi utilised a technique called wave intensity analysis, pioneered by colleagues at Imperial College London and developed within Hypertension and Circulation Group at ICCH, to provide insight into the formation of the arterial pressure waveform.

-et al., 2021, Evidence to support magnetic resonance conditional labelling of all pacemaker and defibrillator leads in patients with cardiac implantable electronic devices., Eur Heart J
+et al., 2022, Evidence to support magnetic resonance conditional labelling of all pacemaker and defibrillator leads in patients with cardiac implantable electronic devices, European Heart Journal, Vol:43, ISSN:0195-668X, Pages:2469-2478

 et al., 2021, Clinical Significance of Partial Anomalous Pulmonary Venous Connections (Isolated and Atrial Septal Defect Associated) Determined by Cardiovascular Magnetic Resonance, Circulation-cardiovascular Imaging, Vol:14, ISSN:1941-9651